 Global Reporting Initiative.
 It is an international independent organization that helps businesses, governments, and other organizations understand and communicates the impact of business on critical sustainability issues such as climate change, human rights, corruption, and many others.

 Gross National Happiness.
 Philosophy tries to measure the collective health of a country.
 Attempts to measure the total sum of economic output and net environmental impacts, the spiritual and cultural growth of citizens, mental and physical health, and the strength of the corporate and political systems.

 Impact positive and negative, primary and secondary long-term effects produced by an intervention, directly or indirectly, intended or unintended.

-The process of identifying the future consequences of current or proposed action.
-Analyzing, monitoring, and managing the social consequences of development.
+The process of identifying the future consequences of current or proposed action and analyzing, monitoring, and managing the social consequences of development.

 The impact chain represents how a social purpose organization achieves its impact by linking the organization to its activities and the activities to outputs, outcomes, and impact.
 The impact chain forms the central line running through the impact plan.